Migrations are major projects that impact every facet of a business, from marketing to management to the tech team and external suppliers.

 As with any project of this scale, there are numerous decisions to be made along the way, along with risks and pitfalls.

-We have created this ten-step guide to help you plan a smooth and hassle-free online store or Shopify migration (grab the cheat sheet).
+We have created this ten-step guide to help you plan a smooth and hassle-free online store migration grab the guide

 1. CREATE A PLAN